close

 Photograph: Lichen

-• A very, very long battle (lasting 14 years!) to conserve the wild flowers in our verges and prevent cutting (except on critical sight-lines) before seed has been set, has at last achieved success with the help of the Northumberland National Park and the co-operation of Northumberland County Council.
+• A very, very long battle (lasting 14 years!) to conserve the wild flowers in our verges and prevent cutting (except on critical sight-lines) before seed has been set, was eventually achieved with the help of the Northumberland National Park and the co-operation of Northumberland County Council.

 Grasses